Guilty Gear Strive: Main story

 Ky and Jack-O' arrive at the White House, where Asuka explains he intends to take the Tome and spend the rest of his life on the moon.
 Asuka reveals he planned to remove the Flame of Corruption from Sol's body, allowing Sol to live a normal life as "Frederick Bulsara", and reconcile their friendship.
 Soldiers on the ground find that the "Chaos" in the escape pod is a brainwashed guard, and the real Chaos is still on the ship.
 Chaos steals the real Tome from Asuka's body and uses it to fuse with I-No, granting her godhood.
 I-No defeats the heroes and announces her intent to share her powers with the world, likely destroying it.
 Jack-O' attempts to sacrifice herself to stop I-No, but Aria's spirit convinces her to live for herself.
-Ky and Axl Low distract I-No while Vernon and Sol use the pack of Spiritas 48 from White House's president room to strengthen his Outrage sword into a laser cannon.
+Ky and Axl Low distract I-No while Vernon and Sol uses several Spiritas 48 batteries hidden in the Oval Office to strengthen his Outrage sword into a laser cannon.
 Nagoriyuki reveals Chaos' true weakness is on his right palm and helps Sol land the shot, mortally wounding I-No. In her last moments, I-No realizes Axl was the blonde man from her past and dies happy.

 In the aftermath, "Sol" is given a funeral, having retired as a scientist under his original name, Frederick.
 He lives with Jack-O' and works on a rocket to visit Asuka, who now hosts a radio show.
 Axl reunites with Megumi, his lover from the past and I-No's alternate past-self, implied to have received time travel abilities from her fallen future counterpart.
 In a post-credits scene, Chaos appears alone on an unknown beach.